akeneo/pim-docs/cookbook/setup_data/customize_installer.rst

 How to define my own data set with the installer
 ================================================

-By default the PIM is setuped with data that are defined into PimInstallerBundle, overrided by PimDemoBundle (if you use demo data).
+By default the PIM is setup with data defined into PimInstallerBundle, and overridden in PimDemoBundle (if you use demo data).

-The following steps allow you to define easily your own basic entities when you install the PIM.
+The following steps allow you to easily define your own basic entities when you install the PIM.

 Disable the demo data loading
 -----------------------------